 Commit to reviewing your plan

-Your plan should change as you learn more, but it’s very easy to get stuck on the path you’re already on – it’s probably one of the most common career mistakes.
-That means you need to commit to reviewing your plan.
+Your plan should change as you learn more, but it’s very easy to get stuck on the path you’re already on.
+Not changing course when a better option exists is one of the most common decision-making mistakes identified by psychologists, and is called the “sunk cost fallacy” or “status quo bias”.

 - Schedule in a time to review your career in six months or a year.
-We made a handy career review tool to make that easy.
-If you have a mentor, talk to them too.
+We made a career review tool to make that easy.
+Work through the questions by yourself, and then try to justify your thoughts to a friend or mentor.
+Other people are better able to spot the sunk cost fallacy, and having to justify your thinking to someone else has been shown to reduce your degree of bias.

 - Set check-in points.
 Make a list of signs that would tell you you’re on the wrong path, and commit to reassessing if those occur.
-For example, publishing lots of papers in top journals is key to success in academic careers, so if you don’t publish at least one paper in a top journal before the end of your PhD, you could commit to reassessing the academic path.
+For example, publishing lots of papers in top journals is key to success in academic careers, so you could commit to reassessing the academic path if you don’t publish a certain number of papers by the end of your PhD.